Diogomadeira97/Dietpi-NAS/0-Dietpi/README.md

 	• Set DNS Blocklists and Custom filtering rules on the web UI.

 	• Set DNS on router and devices to the ip of the server.

+• FAil2Ban:

+	• The status can be checked with these commands:

+		sudo fail2ban-client status sshd

+		sudo fail2ban-client status dropbear

+		sudo fail2ban-client set <sshd or dropbear> unbanip <ip>

 • Transmission and Arrs